House season 4

 The fourth season of House, also known as House, M.D., premiered on September 25, 2007 and ended May 19, 2008.
+This is the last season to be produced by NBC Universal Television Studio, which was succeeded by Universal Media Studios on June 14, 2007.
+"Whatever It Takes" was the final episode to feature the NBC Universal Television Studio logo.
 Having previously fired Chase, and with Foreman and Cameron quitting, House starts a competition between 40 applicants for the vacant positions.
 He eventually narrows them down to seven, firing one each episode.
 In the episode "Games", he fires Amber Volakis (Anne Dudek), hiring Dr. Chris Taub (Peter Jacobson), Dr. Lawrence Kutner (Kal Penn) and Dr. Remy "Thirteen" Hadley (Olivia Wilde) as his new team.
 Dr. Foreman rejoins the team after his dismissal from another hospital.
 Meanwhile, Amber begins a relationship with Wilson.

 When production of the season was interrupted by the 2007–2008 Writers Guild of America strike, the number of episodes was reduced to 16 instead of the planned 24.
 Executive producer Katie Jacobs explained that it was hard for the writers to finish the story arcs started during the season with eight fewer episodes.
 Season four also introduced seven actors to the cast; in addition to Jacobson, Penn, and Wilde, who became regulars, Andy Comeau portrayed Travis Brennan, an epidemiologist; Edi Gathegi played Jeffrey Cole, a geneticist; Carmen Argenziano appeared as Henry Dobson, a former medical school admissions officer; and Anne Dudek portrayed Amber Volakis, an interventional radiologist.
 Each of the four departed the show after elimination, except for Volakis, who remained recurring until the finale, having started a relationship with Wilson.